-Read about START-PROF pipe stress analysis software
+Learn more about PASS/START-PROF pipe stress analysis software

-Tank object inserted in the end node:
+Tank object at end node:

-Vertical rigid element is replaced by cylindrical shell:
+Vertical rigid element replaced by cylindrical shell:

 Property |